maxodsbjerg/ScalableReadingOfStructuredData/20220523_line_edits.md

 # Easy to correct:
 l.
-52 -- 'This step suggests a chronological exploration of a dataset.' -- delete, it just repeats the header.
+52 -- 'This step suggests a chronological exploration of a dataset.' -- delete, it just repeats the header. = Line deleted

 l.
-66 -- add a small, inline explanation of what 'packages' are.
+66 -- add a small, inline explanation of what 'packages' are. = More explanation added

 l.
-88 -- 'The package in from the same group' -> 'The package [comes|is|was created by] from the same group...' [typo]
+88 -- 'The package in from the same group' -> 'The package [comes|is|was created by] from the same group...' [typo] = typo fixed

 l.
-120 -- add a comment to the code, explaining what the function parameters are
+120 -- add a comment to the code, explaining what the function parameters are = parameters are now described

 l.
 124 -- 'according to different periods in art history to which are represented the most or the least' -- a little confusing, rephrase.
-Perhaps: '...according to different periods in art history, in order to establish which periods are more or less represented in the National Gallery dataset'
+Perhaps: '...according to different periods in art history, in order to establish which periods are more or less represented in the National Gallery dataset' = wording changed

 l.
-195 -- 'beware' -> 'be aware'
+195 -- 'beware' -> 'be aware' = Updated

 l.
-195 -- 'where we collected' -> 'when we collected'
+195 -- 'where we collected' -> 'when we collected' = updated

 l.
-205 -- 'thus creating two lines for;' -> 'which creates two lines in the visualisation, one for...'
+205 -- 'thus creating two lines for;' -> 'which creates two lines in the visualisation, one for...' = updated

 l.
-209 -- in-line explanation of what 'aesthetics' are in this context
+209 -- in-line explanation of what 'aesthetics' are in this context = aesthetics are now described

-l.209 -- 'tells R, what the' -> 'tells R what the'
+l.209 -- 'tells R, what the' -> 'tells R what the' = comma removed

 ll.
 245-150 -- explanation of the pipe operator should really come in the first coding section, particularly as you note that 'once you get a hold of this idea the remainder of the data processing will be easier to read and understand'

 l.
-255 -- 'verfied' -> 'verified'
+255 -- 'verfied' -> 'verified' = DONE

 ll.
 367-276 -- more detailed explanation of plot construction would be good

 l.
-382 -- 'two different kinds of distant readings' -> 'two different kinds of distant reading'
+382 -- 'two different kinds of distant readings' -> 'two different kinds of distant reading' = DONE

 l.
-384 -- 'reading individual tweet' -> 'reading individual tweets'
+384 -- 'reading individual tweet' -> 'reading individual tweets' = DONE

 l.
-397 -- First mention of R Markdown -- needs an explanation and a reasoning
+397 -- First mention of R Markdown -- needs an explanation and a reasoning = Works

 l.
-414 -- 'are variables that changes' -> 'are variables that change'
+414 -- 'are variables that changes' -> 'are variables that change' = DONE

 l.
-540 -- 'the date of tweets is shown in a way, which is' -> 'the date of tweets is shown in a way which is'
+540 -- 'the date of tweets is shown in a way, which is' -> 'the date of tweets is shown in a way which is' = DONE

 # Needs discussion